FreakingLoki/Loki-s-Lil-RPG/README.md

   * Vitality (for health)
   * Dexterity
   * Agility (for stamina or sneaking)
-  * Intelligence
+  * Arcana
-  * Wisdom (for mana or spellcasting)
+  * Focus (for mana or spellcasting)
   * Charisma

-  #### Vitality, Agility, and Wisdom
+  #### Vitality, Agility, and Focus
-  Vitality and wisdom are both tied to their "parent" stats. so vitality (or health, stamina, etc.) is heavily influenced by the character's strength.
-Wisdom (or mana, focus, etc.) is heavily influenced by the character's intelligence.
-This is done to ensure that a character with high strength and low intelligence does not end up with more wisdom than vitality.
-Agility works in the same fashion, influenced by Dexterity.
+Vitality, Agility, and Focus are "sub stats" that are determined based on the value of their parent stat.
+Vitality can also be thought of as health, Agility as stamina, and Focus as mana.

   #### Possible Classes (sorted by highest main stat)
   STR: